 London property sizes

-When you get into London you can easily end up paying extortionate rent for a studio flat which is so small that the only way to get into the wall-mounted bed is to stand on top of the fridge and climb up a ladder.
-Quite easily, you can get a feeling that there isn't enough space in London.
+When you get into London you can end up paying extortionate rent for a studio flat which is so small that the only way to get into the wall-mounted bed is to stand on top of the fridge and climb up a ladder.
+Quite easily, you can get a feeling that there isn’t enough space in London.

 Home sizes

-Because of this, we can perceive properties in London as quite small, perhaps smaller than in the rest of the country.
-But is this feeling correct?
-How does London compare to the rest of the country?
-Let’s see what the data from Energy Rating Certificates says.
-The data represents 15.3M of unique addresses - almost half of all domestic properties.
-The following graph compares the most common home sizes in London to the rest of the country:
+Due to this perception, many believe that properties in London are quite small - possibly smaller than those in the rest of the country.
+But is this belief accurate?
+How does London truly compare to other retions?
+Let’s examine the data from Energy Rating Certificates , which includes information from 15.3 million unique addresses - nearly half of all domestic properties.
+The following graph compares the most common home sizes in London with those across the rest of the country.

 London homes by floor area size